robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### Using Tags to Filter Execution

 > [!IMPORTANT]
-> LXX Understand how to filter tests|tasks using the command line interface of Robot Framework (K2)
+> LXX Understand how to filter tests|tasks using the command-line interface of Robot Framework (K2)

 Tags can be used to select which tests|tasks are executed or skipped when running a suite.
 This is accomplished using command-line options when executing Robot Framework.

-When filtering for tests|tasks with a specific tag, you shall always just use the lowercase version of the tag because possible logical operators are case-sensitive upper-case.
+When filtering for tests|tasks with a specific tag, you should always use the lowercase version of the tag because possible logical operators are case-sensitive and uppercase.
-`AND`, `OR` and `NOT` are the logical operators that can be used to combine tags in the filtering but **they are not part of that syllabus!**
+`AND`, `OR`, and `NOT` are the logical operators that can be used to combine tags in the filtering, but **they are not part of this syllabus!**

 #### Including Tests|Tasks by Tags